PhilKershaw/philkershaw.github.com/index.md

 >
 > - Built a fully unit tested ingestion pipeline
 > - Provided sufficient coaching for both Kubrick colleagues to be offered permanent Data Engineer positions
-> - Instigated a wholesale shift to Data Platforms own AWS estate saving time and cost of delivery
+> - Instigated a wholesale shift to a self-managed AWS estate saving time and cost of delivery
-> - Mentored apprencie engineers in the good practice Data and Python Engineering.
+> - Mentored apprentice engineers in the good practice Data and Python Engineering.

 > ### CPSS IMAGING DATABASE (50% July 2020 - December 2020)
 >
 > The CPSS Imaging Database is an image data and metadata management system for digital pathology, in-vivo, and mass spectrometry imaging designed around a BPMN engine (Camunda Zeebe).
 Its purpose is to gather metadata from services internally – such as eSlide Manager, bioELN – and externally, such as BSI – before combining these data with metadata extracted from image files (in various formats: SVS, NDPI, bif, DICOM), transforming it using JSONata, and storing in Dgraph.
 >
-> #### Key Achievements
+> #### Key Responsibilities
 >
 > - Lead on the design and building of infrastructure in AWS CDK for deploying more than 15 services to AWS Fargate.
 Services included: Camunda Zeebe; Camunda Operate; ElasKc Search & Kibana; Dgraph
+> - Design and implement a resilient micro-service solution ensuring recovery in the event of disaster.
+> - Design and implement a CI/CD pipeline using Jenkins and SamVer.
+>
+> #### Key Achievements
+>
-> - Implemented persistent storage for containers running in AWS Fargate using AWS EFS
+> - Implemented persistent storage for containers running in AWS Fargate using AWS EFS taking regular snapshots stored in S3.
-> - Designed and implemented inter-service connecKvity by applying Service Discovery using Cloud Map and
+> - Designed and implemented inter-service connecKtivity by applying Service Discovery using Cloud Map and
 >   on-prem connectivity using a combination of internal Application and Network Load balancers
 > - Designed and implemented hub-and-spoke CI/CD pipeline using Jenkins Pipeline, samver
 > - Assumed Scrum Master role.
 Facilitated daily Stand-up events and regular Backlog Refinement events.
->   Key Skills:
->   Team Leadership, Mentoring, AWS Solution Architecture, AWS CDK, CI/CD, Jenkins, TypeScript, Python

 > ### SCIENCE DATA FOUNDATION IMAGING PLATFORM (50% October 2019 - December 2020)
 >